briansimiyuj/doctor-appointment-app/README.md

   2. Create a Contact Image component and mount it on Contact Us Page
   3. Create a Contact Info component and mount it on Contact Us Page
   4. Create a Contact Map component and mount it on Contact Us Page

+### Profile Context

+Profile context will be used to store the user profile data and provide it to the Profile page.

+  1. Create a type for userData and address